bitscooplabs/ngrok-demo/tutorial/0005-real-world-example.md

 You'd need to peruse the documentation of individual data providers to get an idea of what settings to use for `authorization_url`, `access_token`, `signature`, etc.

 An API leveraging a 3-legged authentication workflow will often make some information available about the user associated with a particular request token.
-This "metainformation" typically includes a ID of the user in the data provider's system, the username, the full name, email, etc.
+This "metainformation" typically includes an ID of the user in the data provider's system, the username, the full name, email, etc.
 The optional `meta` configuration specifies where such metainformation about the Connection can be obtained after it is completed.
 As part of the Connection completion process this information will be obtained automatically if configured.